pinyin/tween-here/README.md

 ```
 container.scrollTop = 100
 ```
-Content will jump to a new position.
+Content will then jump to a new position.
 What if you want it to move smoothly?

 With TweenHere, you can add an animation within two lines:
 ```